-Jim is a former Nebraska certified law enforcement officer and Investigator for the Nebraska State Crime Commission.
-He is a practicing trial attorney with 27 years of experience in both criminal defense and civil trials in both the state and federal courts of Minnesota and Nebraska.
-During that time, he has conducted well over 250 trials, in addition to presenting numerous appeals on both the state and federal levels, including the Eighth Circuit Court of Appeals.
+Jim was a former Nebraska certified law enforcement officer and Investigator for the Nebraska State Crime Commission.
+He was a practicing trial attorney with 27 years of experience in both criminal defense and civil trials in both the state and federal courts of Minnesota and Nebraska.
+During that time, he conducted well over 250 trials, in addition to presenting numerous appeals on both the state and federal levels, including the Eighth Circuit Court of Appeals.

-He is also an experienced firearms instructor and President of Mid-Minnesota Self-Defense, Inc., a company providing both basic and advanced firearms self-defense training for private citizens and law enforcement officers.
-Jim is an NRA certified firearms instructor in the disciplines of pistol, rifle and shotgun, and has attended numerous shooting schools including LFI-1 in 2009.
+He was also an experienced firearms instructor and President of Mid-Minnesota Self-Defense, Inc., a company providing both basic and advanced firearms self-defense training for private citizens and law enforcement officers.
+Jim was an NRA certified firearms instructor in the disciplines of pistol, rifle and shotgun, and attended numerous shooting schools including LFI-1 in 2009.